FedDebug: Systematic Debugging for Federated Learning Applications: 's Debugging Constructs

 \subsection{Interactive Replay Debugging}

 To start the interactive debugging process, a developer can invoke \tool's debugging constructs that let the developer leverage the telemetry data to investigate the root cause.
 Breakpoint debugging is the de-facto method of debugging a program.
 It pauses the program when the execution reaches it.
 At that point, a developer can inspect the values assigned to different variables, both local and global, and examine the method stack.
 Such debugging features are not applicable in FL.
-The traditional breakpoint will pause the distributed training (i.e., none of the clients will be able to train its model), resulting in unnecessary idling.
+The traditional breakpoint will pause the distributed training, resulting in unnecessary idling at the client side.
 Additionally, since the state of a round is not saved, it is currently impossible for the developer to inspect previous rounds.
 For instance, a developer may want to debug a latent issue that was introduced by a client five rounds ago but surfaced in the current round when the same client participated in training again.

 We make the following observation about FL frameworks.
 An FL application only reveals aggregator\textquotesingle s events to a developer.
 In contrast, events on the client\textquotesingle s side are entirely hidden from the developer except the ones relayed to the aggregator by the client.
 Building on this observation and the telemetry data captured by \tool, our insight is that instead of debugging a system in real-time, we can recreate its observable behavior in a simulated environment, giving an illusion of debugging an FL application in real-time.
-By doing so, inspections with \tool are side-effect free, \ie they will not interfere or interrupt the live FL application, thus eliminating the need to pause client-side training or halt aggregator execution.
+By doing so, inspections with \tool are side-effect free, \ie \tool will not interfere or interrupt the live FL application.
+Thus, eliminating the need to pause client-side training or halt FL aggregator execution.